-- In all organisms, the first step in which glucose is oxidised is the break down of glucose, a six-carbon molecule, into a three-carbon molecule called pyruvate.
-This process takes place in cytoplasm.
+- In all organisms, the first step in which glucose is oxidized is the breakdown of glucose, a six-carbon molecule, into a three-carbon molecule called pyruvate.
+This process takes place in the cytoplasm.

 - The fate of pyruvate depends upon the presence or absence of oxygen.
 Pyruvate may be converted into ethanol and carbon dioxide in the absence of oxygen.
 This process takes place in yeast during fermentation.
 It is called anaerobic respiration.